curl/curl/tests/README.md

   the SOCKS functionality and requires a SSH client and server.

-  The base port number (8990), which all the individual port numbers are indexed from, can be set explicitly using runtests.pl' -b option to allow running more than one instance of the test suite simultaneously on one machine, or just move the servers in case you have local services on any of those ports.
+  The base port number (8990), which all the individual port numbers are indexed from, can be set explicitly using runtests.pl's `-b` option to allow running more than one instance of the test suite simultaneously on one machine, or just move the servers in case you have local services on any of those ports.